HSLdevcom/jore4-hastus/README.md

 - Install dependencies and build the timetables data inserter with `development.sh`, by running either of the `start` tasks or `build:data-inserter`

+### Updating GraphQL schema

+When there are changes to the GraphQL schema, the local schema file must be updated.
+This can be done using Maven, running the command:

+`mvn generate-sources -Pgenerate-graphql`

 ## API structure

 ### Export feature